Intermediate links of plane curves: Diagrams of -links

 To show this, notice that by \cite[Proof of Theorem 3]{Tr1} the set of cyclically independent edges is also independent.
 The definition of independence is quite intricate, but the bottom line is that after applying the Murasugi--Przytycki move along the edge $e_1$, the remaining edges $e_2,\ldots,e_n$ are independent and cyclically independent in the new graph $D_1$; see \cite{MP,St2} for a detailed description of the effect of the Murasugi--Przytycki operation on graphs and \cite{MP,Tr1} for the relation between the graph index and the cyclic index.
 In particular $\ind_{\#}(\Gamma_{D_1})\ge \ind_{\#}(\Gamma_D)-1$.

 We apply the Murasugi--Przytycki move again, this time to $e_2$.
 Repeating the process we eliminate $\ind_\#(\Gamma_D)$ negative circles.

-If $\ind_\#=n_-$ then the procedure eliminates all the negative circles and we conclude by Theorem~\ref{thm:YV1}. \end{proof}
+If $\ind_\#=n_-$ then the procedure eliminates all the negative circles and we conclude by Theorem~\ref{main1}. \end{proof}

-Note that unlike in the proof of Proposition~\ref{prop:neg1}, in the proof of the first part of Theorem~\ref{thm:YV2} we did not use the fact that $D$ is transverse.
+Note that unlike in the proof of Proposition~\ref{prop:neg1}, in the proof of the first part of Theorem~\ref{main2} we did not use the fact that $D$ is a diagram of a transverse link.
 Therefore there might be a possibility to have some more control over the quantity $\ind_{\#}(\Gamma_D)$.
 We conclude this section by two open questions. \begin{question}\ \begin{itemize} \item Is it true that for a diagram of a transverse link $\ind_{\#}(D)=\ind_-(D)$? \item Is it true that for a diagram of a $\Cc$-link we have $\ind_{\#}(D)=n_-$? \end{itemize} \end{question}